Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The Nelsen-Nygaard report strongly favored regularizing the complicated and unequal rules for permit parking throughout Princeton in neighborhoods where this type of control is needed.
+The Nelsen- Nygaard report strongly favored regularizing the complicated and unequal rules for permit parking throughout Princeton in neighborhoods where this type of control is needed.
 They advocated for both daytime and overnight parking to be permitted, consistent fees to be charged for permits, and recommended enforcement using license plate recognition technology.
-The only place our proposal differs from theirs is that Nelson/Nygard felt that selling employee permits, should pay into a fund that would benefit the residents of the streets where employees are welcomed.
+They also recommended employee parking on residential streets with some benefit accruing to the residents from the permit fees.
+In order to bring the latest proposal more in line with Nelson/Nygard recommendations, selling employee permits will benefit the residents of the streets where employees are welcomed by subsidizing free resident permits in those neighborhoods.

 No parking is being proposed in any area which does not already have parking.
 Cars will need to be relocated to municipal lots during snow events, as is currently the case.
 Trash collection currently coexists relatively well with parking in many neighborhoods.
-We are exploring asking residents to place leaf and brush out for collection on the opposite side of the street from parking to resolve current problems with collection.
+We are exploring asking residents to place leaf and brush out for collection on the opposite side of the street from parking to resolve current problems with collection, separate from any changes to the permit parking system.

 Residents can pay online with a credit card.
-They can also pay in-person at 400 Witherspoon Street with a personal credit card, cash, or check.
-Prepaid cards purchased at grocery stores, pharmacies, and the like can also be used.
+They can also pay in-person at 400 Witherspoon Street with personal credit card, cash, or check.
+Prepaid cards purchased at grocery stores, pharmacies and the like can also be used.

 The PPTF has explored these options.
-However, there is very limited availability of parking garages, and the fees for garages are expensive, more like $10/day instead of $10/month.
+However, due to the high cost of building structured parking, the fees for garages are expensive, more like $10/day instead of $30/month.
 For retail and restaurant workers, these fees are cost-prohibitive.
-Plus, the parking garage availability is limited (see pre-Covid levels), and best serves the businesses by offering patron parking.
+Plus, the parking garage availability is limited (see pre- Covid levels), and best serves the businesses by offering patron parking.

 There are a few private lots available.
 Most already have made agreements with businesses to offer employee parking.
+Council has entered into a new agreement with Rider University to make almost 200 spaces available at the Westminster Choir College campus for employee permits.
 Churches do have parking lots that are largely vacant on weekdays, but they need to reserve the ability for members to park on short notice for events such as funerals and memorial services.

 It is true that many of these all-day metered spaces are underutilized.
 The task force recommends that employee permits be honored at these meters as part of an overall strategy.
-However, at most about 100 employee parking permits could be granted in these spaces while the PPTF estimates the overall need for more (estimated at 500) permits.
+About 180 employee parking permits will be granted in these spaces and this will go a long way toward meeting the need for employee parking in the CBD.

-University and other institution staff and faculty will not be permitted to purchase employee permit parking.
-The University is trying to radically reduce their carbon footprint partly through an aggressive system of transportation management for students, employees, and staff.
+University and other institution staff and faculty will not be permitted to purchase employee parking permits.
+The University is trying to radically reduce their carbon footprint partly through an aggressive system of transportation management for students, employees and staff.
 Granting permits to members of the University community would undermine these efforts, as well as burdening our residential streets with excess parking.

 Undergraduates are not permitted to have a car on campus.
 The proposed permit system continues to prevent them from parking on local streets as an alternative -- particularly through the posted, 3-hour parking limit on the most accessible, residential streets.
 Graduate students might be eligible to purchase residential permits depending on their housing circumstances.